olewsaa/amateur-radio/DMR/make.codeplug.md

 which zones contain which talkgrous groups etc. This script make sure that the numbering is correct.

-There are presently five input file :
+There are presently five input files :
 - analog.channels.inp
 - digital.repeaters.inp
 - talkgroups.inp